thizizpms/AI-Resume-Builder/README.md

 # 🧠 AI Resume Builder

-A modern web application that uses AI to generate professional and personalized resumes quickly and efficiently.
+A modern web application that uses AI to generate professional and personalised resumes quickly and efficiently.
 Built with **React**, **TypeScript**, and **Tailwind CSS**.

 ---